 The BYU Office of Information Technology provides wireless internet (WiFi) access to the campus community from within many academic buildings.
 Users with wireless-enabled computers or other devices may access the internet using this wireless service.

 There are currently 4 wireless networks available across campus depending on your location:

-The eduroam and BYU-WiFi networks are available in the following locations:
+The eduroam and BYU-WiFi networks are available throughout most of campus.
+Notable exceptions include: